https://newsletter.en.creamermedia.com

 Font size: - +

-The South African rand was steady in early trade on Thursday, while investors awaited news on whether the United States' flagship trade initiative with Africa, which expired on Tuesday, will be renewed.
+The South African rand was steady on Thursday, while investors awaited news on whether the United States' flagship trade initiative with Africa, which expired on Tuesday, will be renewed.

 They were also weighing how long the US government shutdown will last, its effect on economic data releases, and how that will play into the Federal Reserve's decision-making.

-At 0757 GMT the rand traded at 17.23 against the dollar, a whisker away from Wednesday's close, while the greenback continued its weak streak against a basket of currencies.
+At 1317 GMT the rand traded at 17.2175 to the dollar, little changed from Wednesday's close, while the greenback continued its weak streak against a basket of currencies.

 The rand, often sensitive to shifts in global risk sentiment, found some support after Trade Minister Parks Tau expressed optimism over the renewal of the US' African Growth and Opportunity Act (AGOA).